P-18 radar: Description

 The P-18 shares many similarities with the earlier P-12NA and like the P-12 it is mounted on two Ural-4320 truck chassis.
 The P-18 features many improvements over the P-12 including increased performance, precision and reliability.
 The radar was developed to work independently or as part of a C3 system directing SAM and aircraft to hostile targets, the truck mounted design provided the radar with high mobility.

 The P-18 uses a single antenna accomplishing both transmission and reception.
 The antenna is composed of sixteen Yagi antennas mounted in sets of eight with one set above the other.
 The radar antenna is mounted on the truck used to transport it improving mobility and the radar also features a mechanism which allows the antenna height and elevation to be altered during operation.
 Azimuth is scanned mechanically by the antenna with a rotation of 10 r.p.m, the original P-18 used three indicators, including two plan position indicators in addition to a back-up A-scope.
 Like the P-12 the radar features automatic frequency control with four pre-set operating frequencies, moving target indicator to eliminate passive clutter and active jamming, the radar could also display tracks from another radar it was paired with.
 The original P-18 used a coaxial cavity resonator transmitter, vacuum tube receiver with transistor based preamplifier and a vacuum tube/pin diode based duplexer.
 A secondary radar for IFF is generally used in conjunction with the P-18, either the NRS-12 or the later 1L22 "Parol".

 Variants

-There is few modification and variants of P-18 radar that allow him to be still in use and most of them substantially extend original capabilities.
+There are a few modifications and variants of the P-18 radar that allow it to be still in use and most of them substantially extend original capabilities.

+P-18PL (Poland)

+The P-18PL is a modernized Polish road-mobile, long-range, three-dimensional (3D), very high frequency (VHF) early warning radar with an active electronically scanned array (AESA) technology.
+The radar is particularly remarkable for its enhanced anti-stealth capability and is somewhat similar to the Russian Nebo-SVU radar.